shuiallen/p4.nanners.biz/README.md

   -- record time on a given task id
   -- use a stopwatch timer to accumulate time while you work
 - Find time entries for a task
-  - export to csv or print to a invoice template ?

 References: